 Incremental MapReduce Views are typically used as indexes.
 When building a MapReduce view, a developer can custom tailor it to optimize support for a specific set of queries, usually complex queries that perform sorting and aggregation to support real-time analytics over very large datasets.
 For example, a MapReduce view index would be useful in building an interactive report on sales data that can be explored by date, item, or region.
 A single MapReduce view index can be created by emitting separate rows that simultaneously aggregate the sales data according to each of the three separate dimensions.

 Spatial Views speed up access to multidimensional numeric data and are created using Spatial MapReduce.
 The spatial index is an R-Tree, a structure capable of representing multiple, potentially overlapping regions.
 Geometry information is supported using the GeoJSON specification.
 Spatial views can also be created on numeric data to define a multidimensional cube (hyper-cube), such as a relation of customer ages, incomes, and lifetime spend.
 The advantage of a spatial view compared to a compound index is that the spatial view can serve queries with the dimensions in any order.
-See this talk for more information.

 Full Text Indexes allow developers to easily add full-text search capabilities to their application using CBFT (developer preview), search use cases without deploying additional components, which reduces operational complexity.